clareputtick/mity/README.md

 test_in/HG004.hs37d5.2x250.small.MT.RG.bam
 ```

-This should create test_out/ashkenazim.mity.vcf.gz and test_out/ashkenazim.mity.vcf.gz.tbi
+This should create test_out/unnormalised/ashkenazim.mity.vcf.gz and test_out/unnormalised/ashkenazim.mity.vcf.gz.tbi

 ## mity-report

-On the normalised VCF
+We can create a mity report on the normalised VCF:
 ```bash
 mity report \
 --prefix ashkenazim \